-Where to Purchase
+Where to Purchase a Network Radio

 As you may know, Zello does not sell hardware.
 You can purchase these devices online from the manufacturer or from any reputable reseller in your area.
 A few sites we have browsed include Network-radios.com and